opengauss-mirror/website/app/en/privacyPolicy/index.md

 1. You can contact us via email to object to the processing of your personal information.
 2. You can contact us via email to restrict the processing of your personal information.
+3. You can choose to unsubscribe from the mailing list,
+    - If you are not a registered user of the mailing list, you can enter your email address on the unsubscribe page, and that email address will receive a unsubscribe notification email.
+Click the corresponding confirmation link to complete the unsubscribe process
+    - If you are a registered user of the mailing list, you can directly unsubscribe from the mailing list by clicking unsubscribe
-3. You can choose User Center > Security > Cancel signature to withdraw consent to the policy.
+4. You can choose User Center > Security > Cancel signature to withdraw consent to the policy.

 **Please note that if you withdraw your consent to the policy, we will be unable to continue providing services to you, but your account will remain active.**